hdShang/arxiv-daily/docs/cs-RO/2025-06-12/papers/250610826v2-rationalvla-a-rational-vision-language-action-model-with-dual-system.md

 ---
 layout: default
-title: RationalVLA: A Rational Vision-Language-Action Model with Dual System
+title: "RationalVLA: A Rational Vision-Language-Action Model with Dual System"
 ---

 # RationalVLA: A Rational Vision-Language-Action Model with Dual System